 We are coming to see how the institutional church in Latin America often separates herself from the very people and places that could bring about the kind of vision she so desperately needs.
 This was reinforced for me (Joel) last year, when I was asked to lead a consultation on gang outreach in the capital of a Central American country.
 I asked incarcerated gang members from a neighboring country to share some thoughts that I could carry to the leaders who would be attending the event.
 Here is a small part of what those gang members gave me:

 Frequently we have seen growth in the physical structure of many churches, leaders with a competitive attitude choosing, it seems, to compete with other churches while abandoning the needs that exist in prisons, neighborhoods, slums, and rehabilitation centers.
 The priority of these churches always seems to be focused on the comfort of their respective members so they can feel like VIPS; thus, they have lost, or perhaps just forgotten, the vision of Jesus Christ, who said, “Therefore go and make disciples of all nations ….”
-We don’t want to criticize just for the sake of being critical, but [we do want] to stand for the truth that while churches are constructing huge sanctuaries, there are children dying of hunger, gang members killing one another, and prisoners suffering greatly–while Christians comfort themselves in their big churches.
+We don’t want to criticize just for the sake of being critical, but to stand for the truth that while churches are constructing huge sanctuaries, there are children dying of hunger, gang members killing one another, and prisoners suffering greatly–while Christians comfort themselves in their big churches.